patheros/PathSetManuals/Manual.md

 ![Image of ratchet accidental controls](images/QuantumCompass/acc.png) ![Image of octive shift controls](images/QuantumCompass/oct.png)

 The upper left and upper right of the compass have controls and outputs for Accidentals (Flats and Sharps) and Octave Shifts (up or down one octave).
 These two sections work very similarly.
 The main `Accidental` or `Octave Shift` knobs can be turned left or right to add steps to the sequence that will have their corresponding effect.
 As you turn the knob the compass will show you which steps have which effects.
 If you turn the knobs far in either direction you will get both types of events (Flats and sharps or up and down shifts).
-Both knobs also have attenuverters and CVs inputs.
+Both knobs also have attenuverters and CV inputs.
 All four events also have output gates at the top.
 These gates are high the whole clock cycle that they are in effect.

 ### Chaos